pdeitel/CHowtoProgram9e/README.md

 # C How to Program, 9/e
-Code for our textbook "C How to Program, Ninth Edition," which is due to be published later this year.
+Code for our textbook "C How to Program, Ninth Edition," which is due to be published late 2020.

-If you have any que
+If you have any questions, send email to paul@deitel.com.